ska-telescope/ska-low-mccs-spshw/docs/source/getting_started/setup_deployment_environment.rst

    This too may take a very long time the first time it is run.

-   MCCS also has a "mccs-demo" chart configuration for deploying a separate configuration for demo and testing purposes.
-To deploy this instead, use:
+   MCCS also has a "demo" chart configuration for deploying a separate configuration for demo and testing purposes.
+To deploy this instead,
+   use:

    .. code-block:: bash

       make VALUES_FILE=values-demo.yaml install-chart

    Similarly, if you want to deploy on the PSI cluster this can be controlled using the `VALUES_FILE=values-psi.yaml` environment variable.
-   For PSI which is on a shared cluster it is also recommended to set:
+For PSI which is on a shared cluster it is also recommended to set the `RELEASE_NAME`:

    .. code-block:: bash